J35P312/SVDB/README.md

-    --epsilon EPSILON           used together with --coarse; spatial grouping radius in bp (DBSCAN-style epsilon): variants within this distance of each other are candidates for the same cluster (default = 500)
+    --epsilon EPSILON           used together with --coarse; spatial grouping radius in bp (DBSCAN-style epsilon): variants within this distance of each other are candidates for the same cluster (default: 500)

     --min_pts MIN_PTS           used together with --coarse; DBSCAN-style min_pts: minimum number of consecutively-positioned variants that must all fall within --epsilon to seed a cluster.
 Isolated variants become singletons.
-                                (default = 2, meaning any pair within --epsilon forms a cluster)
+                                (default: 2, meaning any pair within --epsilon forms a cluster)

-    --prefix PREFIX             the prefix of the output file, default = same as input
+    --prefix PREFIX             prefix for the output file (default: same as input)

-    --memory                    load the database into memory: increases the memory requirements, but lowers the time consumption
+    --memory                    load the database into memory: increases memory use but lowers export time

     --strip_chr                 strip the 'chr' prefix from chromosome names in the output VCF (e.g. 'chr1' -> '1')